Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       Keeping these two functions separate, all instructions would appear in the same place in the grey header bar.
 To draw attention to these messages, I added the animated the pointing hand.

-      Tooltips appeared first on the wall dimensions stage, since the user could only enter one dimension at a time, the wall would always be either too short or too narrow initially.
-The red tooltip would always appear at this point, explaining what the bay widths of the shelving system were.

-      Of course the tooltips followed the same colour scheme as the the other interactions, with the addition of ubiquitous warning and information icons.
+      The tooltips followed the same colour scheme as the the other interactions, with the addition of ubiquitous warning and information icons.

-      The tooltips were especially valuable in the components section, teaching users about the rules of the shelving system.
   - body_html: " "
     heading: Outcomes
     intro: The tool was received well by the company.